UDID Card Guide – Check Swavlamban Card Status

 • Issue a certificate not only to those who are still uncovered but also to persons with new types of disabilities under the enactment of the RPwD Act 2016.

-• Tracking of physical and financial progress of benefit delivery at all levels of the hierarchy of Implementation from village level, block level, district level, state level and national level.
+• Tracking of physical and financial progress of benefit delivery at all levels of the hierarchy of Implementation, from village level, block level, district level, state level and national level.

 UDID Number Code Logic

-UDID Card Complete Guide | Check Swavlamban Card Status
+UDID Card Guide - Check Swavlamban Card Status

-• 02 Characters for State Code (as used for vehicle registration like HR, UK, DL etc.).
+• 02 Characters for State Code (as used for vehicle registration, like HR, UK, DL, etc.).

-• 02 Digits for Disability Type
+• 02 Digits for Disability Type.

-• 04 Digit for Year of Birth
+• 04 Digit for Year of Birth.

 • 06 Digit for Running Serial No.

-• 01 Digit for Check Sum
+• 01 Digit for Check Sum.

 But what exactly is UDID, how do you get it, and why is it important?
 Let’s break it all down.